51Degrees/device-detection-varnish/README.md

 Where `--with-config`  [optional] sets the version that will be built. `release` and `test` versions are identical, except that the `test` version expose some additional functions to support the testing process.
 Only `release` version is recommended for production.
 By default `release` version is built.

-When varnish is installed in a non standard directory, please update the value of `VARNISHSRC` in the `configure.ac`, located in the root directory of your cloned project.
+When varnish is installed in a non standard directory, please set the value of environment variable `VARNISHSRC` to point to where the varnish source resides (e.g. ``export VARNISHSRC=/usr/include/varnish``).